BranonConor/axn-creative/source/_posts/projects/branon-conor.md

 BranonConor.com is my persdonal portfolio site.
 This site was designed with Figma, and then iterated over with development until it looked just right.

 This site serves as a landing page for 'me'.
-It utilizes some very modern technologies and
+It utilizes some very modern technologies and gets the job done!

 ## Project at a Glance